 When Sherlock and Watson inspect “The Dwarf’s” lab for clues, some interesting symbols are engraved on the wall.

-The detectives discover that the lab seem to mix advanced science with occultism.
+The detectives discover that the lab seems to mix advanced science with occultism.
 Another interesting symbol is found on a wall.

 “The Tree of the Sephiroth may be considered an invaluable compendium of the secret philosophy which originally was the spirit and soul of Chasidism.
 The Qabbalah is the priceless heritage of Israel, but each year those who comprehend its true principles become fewer in number.
 The Jew of today, if he lacks a realization of the profundity of his people’s doctrines, is usually permeated with that most dangerous form of ignorance, modernism, and is prone to regard the Qabbalah either as an evil to be shunned like the plague or as a ridiculous superstition which has survived the black magic of the Dark Ages.
 Yet without the key which the Qabbalah supplies, the spiritual mysteries of both the Old and the New Testament must remain unsolved by Jew and Gentile alike.